acmgit/remove_unknowns/README.md

 good reason why, because, if you temporarly remove the mod and install it a small time later again, the blocks aren't unknown and you have lost nothing.

-The  MT-Engine itself don't know, is this a really unkown block or is it only temporarly unknown, so is the better way to not touch this blocks.
+The  MT-Engine itself don't know, is this a really unknown block or is it only temporarly unknown, so is the better way to not touch this blocks.

 But whats now, the mod will not more installed agains?
 The blocks are here and should be removed from the world.